pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

 gem install rails --pre --no-ri --no-rdoc
 ```

-This will give you the ability to run <code> rails new </code> using the most recent version:
+This will give you the ability to run <code> rails new </code> using the most recent version (currently 5.0.0.beta3):

 ```bash
 rails _5.0.0.beta3_ new fileuploadapp --api